Elk Grove Indian casino faces new challenge from gambling watchdog group

 Dickstein, who has been following the deal closely, said, “I don’t think the (Interior Department’s) actions can withstand scrutiny.”

-Katherine Florey, a professor at the UC Davis School of Law, warned that Indian law is ambiguous enough where the case “could be tied down in litigation for quite a while.”
+Katherine Florey, a professor at the UC Davis School of Law, warned that Indian law is ambiguous enough so that the case “could be tied down in litigation for quite a while.”

 “Even if the tribe is ultimately successful, it often takes a long time to get there,” she said.